Space News

 posted 07-18-2016 09:30 AM Click Here to See the Profile for Kevin T. Randall Click Here to Email Kevin T. Randall Edit/Delete Message Reply w/Quote

 It is 216626 and is found on patches with both types of border (thin silver laser cut edge, and thick silver merrowed edge border).
 All so far are USA made and have date code 09/1420.
-The other product design number used is 212626 which I have also found with date code 09/1420, (laser cut edge).
+The other patch design number used is 212626 which I have also found with date code 09/1420, (laser cut edge).

 Kevin T. Randall